-The Fatiando community gathers in a few different places, all of which are completely open to everyone.
+The Fatiando community gathers in a few different places online, all of which are open to everyone.
 So come along and join the conversation!
 See Contact Us to find out where we gather.

 Everyone is required to abide by our Code of Conduct when participating in the Fatiando community.
 Please review it carefully.

 There may be a little voice inside your head that is telling you that you’re not ready; that your skills aren’t nearly good enough to contribute.
 What could you possibly offer?
 We assure you that the little voice in your head is wrong.
 Being a contributor doesn’t just mean writing code.